esteban-w/m2-custom-demo/README.md

 1. First, with your local Magento installation running, cd into your Magento's root directory and run:
 `composer require ew/magento2-module-demo`, after running make sure you get a success message, otherwise please refer to the **Installing Manually** instruction below.
-2. Then, right after you run that command it is necessary that you refresh the storefront homepage and login into your admin area, that allows the themes included to get automatically registered and added to the database.
-3. Finally, from your Magento's root directory run: `bin/magento setup:upgrade` so the new included module gets registered and all its setup patches with automated processes and configurations are performed.
+2. Then, from your Magento's root directory run: `bin/magento setup:upgrade` so the new included module gets registered and all its setup patches with automated processes and configurations are performed.
 After running make sure you get a success message, otherwise please refer to the **Installing Manually** instruction below.